brelane33/brelane33/README.md

 - 👋 Hi, I’m @brelane33
 - 🌱 I’m currently learning rust
 - 💞️ collaborate with me on stuff!
-- 📫 How to reach me ... ardongo.bl@gmail.com
+- 📫 How to reach me ... please don't. for now.
 - vim is superior

 <!---